CiscoDevNet/ansible-mso/README.md

-# ansible-aci
+# ansible-mso

-The `ansible-aci` project provides an Ansible collection for managing and automating your Cisco ACI environment.
+The `ansible-mso` project provides an Ansible collection for managing and automating your Cisco ACI Multi-Site environment.
-It consists of a set of modules and roles for performing tasks related to ACI.
+It consists of a set of modules and roles for performing tasks related to ACI Multi-Site.

 > Note: This collection is not compatible with versions of Ansible before v2.8.